 As you work on blog posts for your business, you might throw away tons of useful content because you feel like it's not good enough.
 This article shows you two simple ways to improve the quality of your writing and boost your creative confidence.

 Why not just skip blogging and use other marketing techniques?
 Because most people begin shopping with online research.
-If you're not creating relevant content for your customers, then you’re not going to rank high in the search rankings.
-You don’t want to get forgotten, so that means you can’t just skip the blog.
+If you're not creating relevant content for your customers, you’re not going to rank high in the search rankings.
+You don’t want to be forgotten, so that means you can’t just skip the blog.

 Alright, it’s time for those techniques I promised.

 Don't serve readers writing that hasn't been tested